 All this makes avocado oil one of the most delectably rich oils that can not only be used by all hair types but is one of the best oils out there for healthy hair growth!

 Although applying avocado oil on the hair can leave you with some favourable results (8), only using the oil for a prolonged period of time can help maintain them.

 Is avocado oil good for my hair?

-Avocado oil is known to increase blood flow to the scalp and is also rich in antioxidants and minerals, all of which is vital for healthy, strong hair.
+Avocado oil is known to increase blood flow to the scalp and is also rich in minerals, all of which is vital for healthy, strong hair.